AndrewPiemonte/ai-dast-scanner/README.md

 You can think of AEST as a modern interface for automated security testing workflows enhanced with LLM reasoning.
 It provides a secure frontend for launching tests, integrated chat-based reporting, and a modular backend architecture designed for cloud-native deployment.

-AEST is especially useful when:
+DAEST is especially useful when:

 - You want to simplify black-box security testing without losing transparency
 - You need to generate human-readable vulnerability reports from raw scan data